Streaming Support And MediaKit Development - Report #7

 - Added an Open/Close mechanism This was needed to have an entry point for every streamer to get the initial status of the connection.

 - Implement a way to set a custom buffer That functionality was planned since the begin but never included really in the code.
-The idea is that clients can change the internal buffering class, for example from a memory based BPositionIO to a file.

 - Implement timeout handling